davidshq/app-store-scraper/README.md

 # app-store-scraper [![Build Status](https://secure.travis-ci.org/facundoolano/app-store-scraper.png)](http://travis-ci.org/facundoolano/app-store-scraper)
-Node.js module to scrape application data from the iTunes/Mac App Store.
+A Node.js module to scrape application data from the iTunes/Mac App Store.
 The goal is to provide an interface as close as possible to the [google-play-scraper](https://github.com/facundoolano/google-play-scraper) module.